ZhenyingZhu/StudyNotes/Multithread.md

 - [wait and notify and notifyAll](https://www.baeldung.com/java-wait-notify)
   - Need to be used in a method with `synchronized` keyword, so they are also based on monitor lock, so they also locked on the same object.
   - The example here can be used to solve the context switch question.

+Solve Deadlock for Dining Philosophers

+- Release resource if cannot lock.
+- break the cycle by letting the last philosopher pick up chopsticks in a reverse order

+Detect deadlock

+- Need processes declare upfront their lock resources orders
+- In a process, between each two resources, draw a vector from the prev to next resource, so that we can draw a graph
+- check if there is a cycle

 **HERE**: P190